riverty logo

 Additional Services

-In addition to supporting various payment methods, Hosted Checkout also provides additional services such as Strong Customer Authentication, Profile Tracking, and Idempotency.
+In addition to supporting various payment methods, the redirect flow also provides additional services such as Strong Customer Authentication, Profile Tracking, and Idempotency.
 Importantly, no further development is required to utilize these services.

 Strong Customer Authentication

 SCA, outlined on this page, is designed to enhance security by reducing fraud in online payments, thereby fostering consumer trust.
-SCA is seamlessly integrated into Hosted Checkout without necessitating additional development.
+SCA is seamlessly integrated into the payment pages without necessitating additional development.
 Following order confirmation on the payment page, consumers may encounter an additional authentication step depending on the country-specific eID method used.
 Once authenticated, consumers are directed to the provided merchantUrl in the original request.

 Profile Tracking

 Profile Tracking, detailed on this page, serves to identify and track internet access devices (e.g., PCs, smartphones, tablets) to detect potential fraudulent activities.
-Hosted Checkout automatically activates Profile Tracking for applicable countries, ensuring compliance with relevant legal regulations.
+It's automatically activated on the payment pages for applicable countries, ensuring compliance with relevant legal regulations.